 The aim of this research study is to develop a validated comprehensive QoL questionnaire (module) for patients with CL.
 Once completed, this will be validated and used in conjunction with the EORTC QLQ-C30 for a more accurate assessment of the impact of QoL in patients with skin lymphomas.

 This research study is taking place in 5 countries (6 centres) across Europe.
-So far, 63 participants (target 60) have been recruited from each of the following representative patient groups: early MF (stage IA-IIA), late MF (stage IIB-IVB) and cutaneous B cell lymphoma.
+So far, 69 patients (target 60) have been recruited from each of the following representative patient groups: early MF (stage IA-IIA), late MF (stage IIB-IVB) and cutaneous B cell lymphoma.

 We anticipated to have completed Phase 1/2 of this project by January 2022